wiglenielrosahdz-ship-it/AI-Privacy-Gateway/docs/DESIGN.md

 Requirements, language choice, architecture, prompt, state, decisions, and M4 paradigm comparison

-Goal: Encrypting an AI generated transaction confirmation email sent from a company to the client.
+Goal: Encrypting a prompt for an AI generated transaction confirmation email sent from a company to the client.
       (Specifically, the client's name, the transaction number, and the Payment method of the user)

+Non-goals: Partial hiding of information, or hiding too much information i.e non personal information.

 Expected Output: The generated Email, with the information decrypted. (information must be encrypted and decrypted)